leehach/census-postgres/meta-scripts/README.md

     sql_create_tmp_geoheader([exec boolean])

 This script generates the SQL script to create tmp_geoheader.
 Since the geoheader file is fixed length, tmp_geoheader has a single column.
+Creates UNLOGGED table if Postgres version 9.1+ (allowing faster loading, but will lose data in unexpected database shutdown).

     sql_import_geoheader([exec boolean[, stusab_criteria text array]])